Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Formative Study

 \item \textbf{Accelerate Evaluation:} To alleviate the burden of manual review (Finding 4), evaluation can be accelerated with side-by-side comparisons between instruction versions~\cite{kim2024evallm, zheng2023judging}, while still allowing for human oversight.
 The automated accuracy metrics provide the quantitative feedback practitioners need for tracking progress and for persuasion. \end{itemize}

-\textbf{Toward a New Paradigm.} Synthesizing these implications, we identified a fundamental disconnect in current workflows: the prompt specification (model) and the test user inputs (data) are treated as separate, informally managed artifacts.
+Synthesizing these implications, we identified a fundamental disconnect in current workflows: prompt specifications and test inputs are treated as separate, informally managed artifacts.
 A change to one does not systematically inform or validate the other.
-This insight led us to propose a new paradigm for LLM development: \textbf{data--model co-evolution}.
-In this paradigm, the test set and the specification are not independent but are treated as intertwined artifacts that must grow and evolve in tandem.
-Each discovered failure (data) must durably impact the specification (model), and each change to the specification must be validated against all accumulated data.
-Our system is a direct embodiment of this paradigm.
+This insight led us to propose a new integrated workflow for LLM development: \textbf{data-prompt co-evolution}, where the test set and the specification are not independent but are treated as intertwined artifacts that must grow and evolve in tandem.
+Each discovered failure must durably impact the specification, and each change to the specification must be validated against all accumulated data.